fingeradrenaline/Rubustat/README.md

 #####The configs
 * config.txt.template - the main config file, heavily commented to help you make sense of it.
 Enable optional features here!
 * mailconf.txt.template - a template for the mail configuration.
-Fill in the values, enable mail in config.txt, and get helpful error email alerts!
+Fill in the values, enable mail in config.txt, and get helpful error email alerts/status updates/sarcastic messages.
 These are used to hopefully inform you of potential hardware issues.
 This is from when one of my alligator clips fell off, and it was really hot when I got home.
 * status - target temperature (in degrees F, because I'm an awful American) and mode (cool or heat) - this can be edited by hand, or via the web UI
+* scheduleconfig.txt.template - Used to set schedule for automatic A/C control

 #####The code